CSP Navigation Bar

 In grades K-2:

 Spalding instruction provides a foundation for phonemic awareness and literature appreciation; additionally, grade K-2 students receive essential writing and grammar instruction.
-Note: We do not explicitly teach reading; it is strongly recommended that families purchase a reading program and implement it on a daily basis at home.
+Note: We do not explicitly teach reading; it is strongly recommended that families purchase a reading program and implement it at home.
 For additional information, click here.

 In grades 3-6: